architech-boards/lora-documentation/source/qs1.3.rst

 - **Name**: insert a name just to recognize your device.

-Then click on the top right **+ create**.
+6. Click on the top right **+ create**.

 .. warning::

     If some key is wrong then the device will be unable to send data correctly in the Lora network.

-After the registration, you can close the window device manager and on the main page go to **Logger**.
+7. After the registration, you can close the window device manager and on the main page go to **Logger**.

 .. image:: _static/actility_logger.jpg

-Here you will see all the messages sent by your device.
+8. In this page you will see all the messages sent by your device.

 Use your board
 **************